rom-orlovich/my-trainees-management/README.md

      Trainees will have a graphical overview of their progress.
 9. **Trainer & Trainee Schedule** - Personal Trainers can schedule new training and meeting sessions. \
     Trainees can watch their next sessions.
+10. **Generate Nutrition Menus** - The app generates nutrition menu recommendations based on the trainee's nutrition preference.

 ## Coming soon:
-1. **Generate Nutrition Menus** - The app will generate nutrition menus based on the trainee's preference.
+1. **Edit Nutrition Menus** - Trainers can edit/add/delete meals and food options in their trainees' nutrition menus.
 2. **App's Style Improvement** - Improve the app's style.
 3. **Mailbox For Communication** - Mailbox for communication between the trainer and his trainees.

 ## Images:
 ### Trainer's Profile